The best cloud log management services makes it simpler and easier to monitor, process, analyze, and visualize logs via the cloud in a manageable way.

 Cloud logging services aim to simplify managing everything by providing an interface through which logs are routed, so the data they contain can be more easily sorted and subjected to reporting and analytics for information.

 By using the cloud it means that monitoring remains independent of your network, so it should not be slowed by any errors or failures.
-Additionally, cloud storage makes it easier to save any historical datapoints you may need to reference later.
+Additionally, cloud storage makes it easier to save any historical data points you may need to reference later.

-By themselves these should be enough reasons to make log management easier to work with, but additional ones include the ability to integrate it not just with other cloud services, but also useful business intelligence and data visualization tools for additional insights and communicating them to stakeholders.
+By themselves these should be enough reasons to make log management essential to work with, but additional ones include the ability to integrate it not just with other cloud services, but also useful business intelligence and data visualization tools for additional insights and communicating them to stakeholders.